Published on in Health Tip of the Week

 Are children less susceptible to COVID-19?

-You have likely heard about a new variant — also called “strain” or “mutation” — of COVID-19.
-This strain was discovered in the United Kingdom (UK) and has gotten quite a bit of press coverage, especially since it has now been detected in the United States.
-While all viruses mutate (meaning, change their genetic material), this particular variant does appear to bind more tightly to the receptor that sits on the surface of cells.
-This may explain why it may be more contagious than other strains.
+You have likely heard about multiple new variants of the COVID virus — also called “strains” or “mutations” — that have been discovered around the globe.
+While all viruses mutate (meaning, change their genetic material), these variants do appear to bind more tightly to the receptor that sits on the surface of cells.
+This may explain why they may be more contagious than other strains.

 My child had COVID-19; are they going to develop MIS-C?